TylerAPfledderer/TH-TechDegree-Project-1/README.md

 # TH-TechDegree-Project-1
-Portfolio Project for the Treehouse TechDegree Covering HTML, CSS, and Javascript
+Modifying a portfolio from existing structure; the first project of the FEWD TechDegree on TreeHouse